-An assessment of FCAT Science data reveals that our students scored a scale score of 291, which is currently above the district average, and 10% higher than the district in achieving highest learning gains.
-The subtests with the greatest areas of deficiency were in the categorys of Physical/Chemical(45%) and scientific thinking(50%).
+An assessment of 2007 FCAT Science data reveals that 38 percent of our students scored Level 3 or above, which is seven percentage points higher than the 2006 FCAT science score.
+The subtest with the greatest areas of deficiency was in the category of Physical/Chemical (44%).

-Given instruction using Sunshine State Standards, 56.73 percent of the eighth grade students will score a Level 3 or higher on the 2007 administered FCAT Science test, as compared to 31.73 percent meeting those standards in the 2006 administered FCAT.
+Given instruction using Sunshine State Standards, there will be a 25 percent increase of eighth grade students who will score a Level 3 or higher on the 2008 administered FCAT Science test, as compared to 38 percent meeting those standards in the 2007 administered FCAT.